-Beginning January 1, 2022, the Ocean Springs Municipal Court will begin charging an administration fee for the following documents:
+Beginning January 1, 2022, the Ocean Springs Municipal Court will begin charging an administration fee for these documents.

 These fees will need to be paid in full before your document request will be completed.

 Ocean Springs Municipal Court has jurisdiction over misdemeanor crimes, municipal ordinances, traffic violations, and civil domestic protective orders.
-This court does not have jurisdiction of felony cases or juvenile criminal arrests but does have jurisdiction of juveniles charged with traffic offenses (including DUI), liquor and tobacco violations, and those juveniles who have been certified as an adult or previously arrested as an adult.
+This court does not have jurisdiction over felony cases or juvenile criminal arrests but does have jurisdiction over juveniles charged with traffic offenses (including DUI), liquor and tobacco violations, and those juveniles who have been certified as an adult or previously arrested as an adult.